Introduction

 The engine starts working.
 At this time the engine is cold and the coolant flowing in it will also be cold.
 The coolant pump connected to the engine also starts working and pumps the coolant from the lower radiator tank into the engine cooling jackets.
 The radiator fan is not running.

-The coolant flows through the jackets surrounding the engine cylinder and engine head, exits the engine block, and enters the thermostat housing.
-The cold coolant cannot activate the thermostat and hence the thermostat bypasses the coolant into the coolant pump inlet to pump it back into the engine jackets.
-We can say, the coolant bypasses the radiator and enters back into the engine.
-Allowing the coolant to bypass the radiator helps the engine reach the operating temperature fast and without any hot spots.
+Hence the thermostat bypasses the coolant into the coolant pump inlet to pump it back into the engine jackets.
+We can say, that the coolant bypasses the radiator and enters back into the engine.
+Allowing the coolant to bypass the radiator helps the engine reach the operating temperature without any hot spots.

 As the engine continues to run, the heat generated by the combustion of the air-fuel mix in the cylinder gradually rises its temperature and the coolant flowing in the engine jackets carries this heat out of the engine.
-As the temperature of the engine increase, so is the temperature of the coolant.
+As the temperature of the engine increases, so is the temperature of the coolant.

 Once the engine reaches the operating temperature, the hot coolant passing through the thermostat housing actuates the thermostat.
-The wax inside the thermostat melts, expands, and opens the way to allow the flow of the hot coolant into the radiator upper tank, and simultaneously, the thermostat closes the bypass.
-The sensors in the cooling system make the radiator fan start and the forced draft created by the radiator fan make the airflow through the radiator.
+The wax inside the thermostat melts, expands, and opens the way to allow the flow of the hot coolant into the radiator’s upper tank.

 The hot coolant in the upper tank of the radiator flows through the radiator core and the fins dissipate and transfer the heat from the hot coolant into the moving air.
 The coolant becomes cool and reaches the lower tank of the radiator.
 The coolant pump pumps this coolant into the engine jackets and this process goes on and on.

 The thermostat is a proportional device and works according to the temperature of the coolant sensed by it.
 When the engine is very hot, the coolant temperature is very high and the thermostat allows all the coolant to pass into the radiator upper tank.
-When the coolant temperature is not so high, the thermostat can allow part of the coolant through the radiator and bypass the remaining to return directly to the engine.
-The thermostat does this to maintain optimum operating temperature.

 In cars with automatic transmission, the radiator may also be used for cooling the coolant of automatic transmission.